Yandex Cloud

 Warning

 The SHOW CREATE TABLE output only includes settings overridden by the user.
-If a user-defined value matches the default value, this setting is also displayed in the output.
+If a user-defined value matches the default value, this setting is also output.

 SQL